25 Items Every Pilot Should Have On Their Bucket List

 I've had the pleasure multiple times to take someone who wanted to go flying for the very first time on a glider flight.
 Giving someone their first taste of flying is one of the most beautiful things a pilot can do.
 That's why those are some of those moments you enjoy to the fullest and get great satisfaction from.
 It's something every pilot should experience.

 I have often heard people say "Why the **** would you jump our of an airplane that's perfectly fine?".
 Well, although I have personally never done it myself, it's something that's been on my bucket list for years and I hope to have a chance to do it soon.

 Flying a piston engine airplane can be fun, but nothing can compare to flying a jet-powered airplane when it comes to performance.
 Flying a jet is absolutely something for your bucket list if you're a piston engine airplane pilot who's never flown a jet.

 There only a few things more fulfilling than flying an airplane you built with your own hands.
-An airplane you've spend hundreds and thousand of hours building from the ground up and knowing every square inch and bolt.
+An airplane you've spend hundreds and thousands of hours building from the ground up and knowing every square inch and bolt.
 Building an airplane requires some budget and mostly a lot of time, but it can be one of those once-in-a-lifetime experiences one could talk and dream about for the rest of their life, enjoying every minute of flying in the machine.

 Two is (almost) always better than one, that also applies to airplane engines.
 Although two engines burn twice as much fuel as one engine, multi-engine aircraft provide advantages other airplanes just can't.
 The extra level of safety, comfort and performance can often be great reasons to get your multi-engine rating.